How to Access and Download Whatsapp Folder Contents

-- First of all, you need to enable WhatsApp to get your files saved in your device.
-For this, head to ‘WhatsApp’ app and tap ‘Settings’ after opening it.
+- First of all, you need to enable WhatsApp to get your files saved on your device.
+For this, head to the ‘WhatsApp’ app and tap ‘Settings’ after opening it.

 - Go to ‘Chats’ and pick out the media to be saved.